meemsbror/Prjekt-/README.md

 Movement for player 2 is wasd and 'z' to attack.

-To select and paus the game press 'enter'
+For pausmenu press 'enter'.

+For selecting map and characters press 'enter'.